misterpaladin/mconsole/README.md

 Download, install and configure latest [Laravel 5](http://laravel.com) application.

-Navigate to project directory and download this repository to `/packages/Milax/Mconsole` directory:
+Navigate to application directory and clone this repository to `/packages/Milax/Mconsole` directory:

 ```
 #!bash